mattyoung101/omicron/documentation/docs/omicam.md

 ## Field object detection
 The primary responsibility of Omicam is to detect the bounding box and centroid of field objects: the ball, goals and also lines.
 To do this, we use the popular computer vision library OpenCV (v4.2.0).
-We use Linux's UVC driver to acquire an MJPEG stream from the USB camera.
+We use Video4Linux2 (V4L2) to acquire an MJPEG stream from the USB camera, via the popular gstreamer library.
 Then, we apply any pre-processing steps such as downscaling the goal frames and gamma boosting.

 Next, we threshold all objects in parallel to make use of our quad-core CPU, using OpenCV's `inRange` thresholder but a custom